-R. E. Comer, Environmental Systems Science Centre, Harry Pitt Building, 3 Earley Gate, Whiteknights, Reading.
-RG6 6AL.
-UK (rec@mail.nerc-essc.ac.uk) The Geostationary Earth Radiation Budget instrument on Meteosat-8 provides unprecedented temporal sampling (~17 minutes) of the broadband emitted thermal and reflected solar radiances.
+[1] The Geostationary Earth Radiation Budget instrument on Meteosat-8, located over Africa, provides unprecedented temporal sampling (\sim 17 minutes) of the broadband emitted thermal and reflected solar radiances.
 We analyse the diurnal cycle of the outgoing longwave radiation (OLR) fluxes derived from the thermal radiances for July 2006.
 Principal component (PC) analysis separates the signals of the surface temperature response to solar heating and of the development of convective clouds.
-Most of the OLR variations are explained by the first two PCs: the first (surface heating) explains 82.3% of the total variance and the second (cloud development) explains 12.8% of the variance.
+The first two PCs explain most of the OLR variations: PC1 (surface heating) explains 82.3% of the total variance and PC2 (cloud development) explains 12.8% of the variance.
 Convection is initiated preferentially over mountainous regions and the cloud then advects downstream in the ambient flow.
 Diurnal variations are much weaker over the oceans, but a coherent signal over the Gulf of Guinea suggests that the cloudiness is modulated by the diurnally varying contrast between the Gulf and the adjacent land mass.
+Citation: Comer, R. E., A. Slingo, and R. P. Allan (2007), Observations of the diurnal cycle of outgoing longwave radiation from the Geostationary Earth Radiation Budget instrument, Geophys.
+Res.
+Lett., 34, L02823, doi:10.1029/2006GL028229.